-Fig. 9D Sweep forward (opposite)
+Fig 9D Sweep forward (opposite)

 The Grumman X-29 research aircraft with forward-swept wings.
-Forward-swept wings have the same advantages in high-speed flight as swept-back wings, but give a better spanwise distribution of lift, leading to lower induced drag.
+Forwardswept wings have the same advantages in high-speed flight as swept-back wings, but give a better spanwise distribution of lift, leading to lower induced drag.

-Fig. 9.10 Effect of low-slung fuselage and engine pods on lateral stability and a weathercock - first, that an aeroplane is not only free to yaw, but also to move bodily sideways; and secondly, that the 'wind', in the case of an aeroplane, is not the wind we speak of when on the ground, but the wind caused by the original motion of the aeroplane
+There is a very close resemblance between the directional stability of an aeroplane and the action of a weathercock which always turns into the wind; in fact, one often sees a model aeroplane used as a weathercock.
+The simile, however, should not be carried too far, and the student must remember that there are two essential differences between an aeroplane and a weathercock - first, that an aeroplane is not only free to yaw, but also to move bodily sideways; and secondly, that the 'wind', in the case of an aeroplane, is not the wind we speak of when on the ground, but the wind caused by the original motion of the aeroplane through the air.
+This point is emphasised because of the idea which sometimes exists that an aeroplane desires to turn head to wind.
+If such were the case, directional stability would be a very mixed blessing.